On Bayes Risk Lower Bounds: Introduction

 Indeed, the term $w\{\theta \in \Theta : L(\theta, a) = 0\}$ equal to $1/N$ in the setting of \eqref{eq:classcial_Fano} and it is equal to $w\{\theta \in \Theta: \|\theta - a\|_2 < \epsilon\}$ in the setting of \eqref{cf}.

 Since both \eqref{eq:classcial_Fano} and \eqref{cf} are special instances of \eqref{intro_gf}, one might reasonably conjecture that inequality \eqref{intro_gf} might hold more generally.
 In Section \ref{sec:Bayes_01}, we give an affirmative answer by proving that inequality \eqref{intro_gf} holds for any zero-one valued loss function $L$ and any prior $w$.
 No assumptions on $\Theta$, $\ac$ and $w$ are needed.
 We refer to this result as \emph{generalized Fano's inequality}.
 Our proof of \eqref{intro_gf} is quite succinct and is based on the data processing inequality \citep{Cover:IT:06,Liese12} for Kullback-Leibler (KL) divergence.
+The use of the data processing inequality for proving Fano-type inequalities was introduced by \cite{Gushchin:03}.

+The data processing inequality is not only available for the KL divergence.
+It can be generalized to any divergence belonging to a general family known as $f$-divergences \citep{Csiszar:63, AliSilvey:66}.
+This family includes the KL divergence, chi-squared divergence, squared Hellinger distance, total variation distance and power divergences as special cases.
+The usefulness of $f$-divergences in machine learning has been illustrated in \citet{reid2011information, garcia2012divergences, reid2009generalised}.